ajitha26/transformers-101/tokenisers_embed/readme.md

 Word2Vec and GloVe produce static embeddings where each word has a fixed vector.
 Transformer embeddings are contextual, meaning the same word can have different vectors depending on its sentence context.

 ---
+Handling Abrupt Cutoffs in Generated Text
+1. Increase max_new_tokens or max_length:
+Set a higher limit on the number of tokens the model can generate to avoid premature stopping.

+2. Use stop_sequences or eos_token_id:
+Define explicit stopping criteria so the model knows when to end output cleanly instead of cutting off mid-sentence.

+3. Control generation parameters:

+Use do_sample=True with temperature to encourage more natural and varied completions.

+Use beam search (num_beams > 1) for more coherent and complete outputs.

+4. Prompt engineering:

+Add clear instructions or examples that specify desired output length and completeness.

+Include phrases like “Explain fully,” or “Complete the explanation without stopping abruptly.”

+5. Post-processing:

+Detect incomplete sentences (e.g., missing punctuation) in the output and prompt the model to continue from there.

+Concatenate multiple generation calls, feeding the last few tokens back as context.

+6. Model choice:

+Use models known for stable and longer generation capability.

+Fine-tune models with data encouraging full-sentence completion.